 ‘Smile, love, it might never ’appen!’ a jolly botherer in hi-vis calls from somewhere under the spiky umbrella of the tree.
-He walks towards me, grabs at the stray tinsel with a litter picker and twitches it into a gaping black bin bag.

 There aren’t the usual hordes of people about.
 London is in the sleepy grip of a post-festive no-man’s- land – that dreary period between Christmas and New Year when you’ve done the paper hats and the enforced jollity and you’re yet to do the party poppers and the reluctant midnight kissing of swaying, drunken strangers.
 (I’m so glad those days are over, there were far too many of them.
 Thanks, Christian.)
 Commuters are straggling home after heart-not-in-it days at the office.
 Sales shoppers bag listless bargains in half-empty shops.
 London’s soundtrack, a week ago loud and raucous – ram-packed with Slade and Wizzard and Shakin’ Stevens on a loop – is muted, waiting for the feverish New Year’s Eve pitch of ‘Hi Ho Silver Lining’ and ‘Auld Lang Syne’, where nobody knows the words beyond the first verse and chorus so they just repeat that over and over until their party hats fall off, and they step on someone else’s toe, and the chain of arms break with a laugh and a stagger, and a husband snarls and says ‘You’re drunk ’ although the reason you are drunk is him.